Xiaomi 13 Ultra Review: What Can It Not Do?

 The color reproduction is also successful and convinces with intense, but not disturbingly gaudy colors.
 The consistency over different ambient light conditions is also pleasing to view here.
 From a dark room to the blazing sun, the panel is always legible, thanks to a maximum brightness of 1,300 nits.
 Under direct sunlight, even 2,600 nits are possible.

 In the settings, you will find numerous options to adjust the display to your liking, ranging from upscaling video content to the color style and color space used.
 While this is actually not even worth mentioning, but for the sake of completeness, we should also mention the Always-on Display on offer that provides the Xiaomi 13 Ultra with many themes.
-This is one feature we can be sure of seeing in the global version.
+We can also confirm the presence of this feature in the global model.

 Xiaomi 13 Ultra software